How to Make Scentsy Wax Samples

 Where I get the wax to use –

 I don’t pay for the wax I use to make samples.
-When I place an order I always make sure it’s at least $150 or more so that I can take advantage of the hostess benefits, including free and half off items.
+When I place an order I always make sure it’s at least $200 or more so that I can take advantage of the host benefits, including free and half off items.
 The wax I get with those perks is what I use to make the samples.
 Generally I like to use the bricks, as it’s a better value; but I have also been known to use bars sometimes too.
-Note: Scentsy bricks are being discontinued at the end of February 2012.
-So depending on when you are reading this, you may want to stock up before they’re gone, or … don’t worry you can use bars just as easily!
+Note: Scentsy bricks were discontinued at the end of February 2012.
+But if you’re part of our VIP program you have the option of purchasing bricks.

 What scents I use –